BajKull/chess-blog/README.md

 - adding programmed chessboard in order to play chess on the site.
 - adding chess puzzles
-- adding comments section to posts and many more.
+- adding comments section to posts

+  And many more.
+Site structure will easily allow you to do that.
 I didn't implement these features because I already did something similar in other projects like [BnnCardMaker](https://github.com/BajKull/cardmaker)